SebastienPi/helloworld-sb3-q3/README.md

 # Goal
 Profide a simple project “Hello World” to compare classic Spring Boot 3 vs Quarkus (both JAR/native).

+Disclamer:
-Disclamer: all native tests were done on Windows with WSL2.
-It is known to be a bit low (IO) and add an overlay compare to a native GNU/Linux.
-Native build times are affected by this.
+* all native tests were done on Windows with WSL2 (it is known to be a bit low in IOcompare to a native GNU/Linux, native build times are affected by this);
+* the code tested is very simple (single controller with a single service withou any intelligence).

 # Prerequisite
 To execute this project, you can use your favorite IDE or `maven` command.